Choooooper/2024IST-BioMech-Eaglerockclimbingarm-Art.J-Hayson.W/README.md

 ## Project Overview

 We are making a biomedical prosthetic for Aaron.
-The arm that we will produce for him will use an ultrasonic sensor to allow the arm to automatically grab rocks when they are close enough and a button connected to a mouth guard will be used to open the arm.
+The arm that we will produce for him will use an ultrasonic sensor to allow the arm to automatically grab rocks when they are close enough, and a button connected to a mouth guard will be used to open the arm.

 [ERCA Concept Pictorial] (https://github.com/TempeHS/2024IST-BioMech-Eaglerockclimbingarm-Art.J-Hayson.W/blob/f744c0456507d7c096bb368f91eca25fd59fe8cc/workingDocuments/Pictorial.png)